Find Affordable College Courses

 $5,907 Average Tuition & Fees

 Our analysis found Century College to be the best value school for general visual and performing arts students who want to pursue a degree in the Plains States Region .
-Located in the suburb of White Bear Lake, Century College is a public college with a medium-sized student population.
+Located in the suburb of White Bear Lake, Century College is a public school with a medium-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at Century College are $5,907 a year.
+Out-of-state tuition fees for undergraduate students at Century College are $5,907 per year.

 Read More…